-At the station, the POWs packed into wooden boxcars known as “forty or eights” since each car could hold forty men or eight horses.
+At the station, the POWs were packed into small wooden boxcars known as “forty or eights” since each car could hold forty men or eight horses.
 Since each detachment had 100 men, the Japanese packed 100 men into each car.
 The POWs were packed in so tightly that those who died remained standing until the living left the cars at Capas and walked the last few miles to Camp O’Donnell which was an unfinished Filipino Army Training Base that the Japanese pressed into use as a POW camp on April 1, 1942.

 The Japanese believed the camp could hold 15,000 to 20,000 POWs.
 The POWs were taken into a large field where they were counted and searched.
 When they arrived at the camp, the Japanese confiscated any blankets, knives, matches, and extra clothing that the POWs had and refused to return it to them.
 Once in the camp, they were taken into a large field where they were counted and searched and all extra clothing that they had was taken from them and not returned.
 Blankets, knives, and matches were taken from them.
 If a man was found to have Japanese money on them, they were taken to the guardhouse.
 Finally, the camp commandant came out, stood on a box, and told them that they were enemies of Japan and would always be Japan’s enemies.
 He also told them that they were captives and not prisoners of war and would be treated accordingly.
 After the speech, the prisoners were allowed to go to their barracks.
 Over the next several days, gunshots were heard to the southeast of the camp as the POWs who had Japanese items on them were executed for looting.